What's the problem?

 Yep.
 There's a P here too.

-Let's branch out a little and delve into a problem unrelated to the unit square.
-A problem related to Shrinking Random Walk appeared in Tom Yuster's April 2017 Math Horizons piece (pp. 32-33)
+Now leave the square for a moment.
+A problem about a Shrinking Random Walk appeared in Tom Yuster's April 2017 Math Horizons piece (pp. 32-33).

-Consider a drunkard walking in a plane that starts at the origin and moves only in the east and north directions.
-He randomly chooses a direction and takes a step.
-The walk is such that the length of the first step must be √2, the length of the second step must be √2/2, the length of the third step must be √2/4, and so on.
+Consider a walker in a plane who starts at the origin and moves only east or north.
+At each step, he randomly chooses one of those directions.
+The step lengths shrink: the first step is √2, the second step is √2/2, the third step is √2/4, and so on.

-There are infinitely many steps.
-But, you can choose how many steps to show. :)
+There are infinitely many steps, but you can choose how many to show. :)

-Imagine the endless steps taken by the drunkard, how far would you expect to be from the starting point, the origin?
+After infinitely many steps, how far do you expect the walker to be from the starting point, the origin?

-But, here's the main question : What is the average value of D?
+The question is: what is the average value of D?

 Add another trial